shiro102/umamusume-auto-train/README.md

 - Checks mood and handles debuffs automatically
 - Rest and recreation management
 - Prioritizes G1 races if available for fan farming (only PC)
-- Skill point check for manually skill purchasing
+- Skill point check for manual skill purchasing
 - Stat caps to prevent overtraining specific stats
 - Improved training logic with better support card handling
 - Minimum support card requirements for training (Read Logic)
 - Phone version to not occupy the mouse (PC version will).
-But phone version will be slower than PC version (around 5 - 10 minutes / run)
+But phone version will be slower than PC version (around 5 - 10 minutes/run)

 ## Getting Started